 Now… if you’re new to an industry, unless you have just invented something that will revolutionize the world, don’t expect everyone to jump all over your story, as there are many in line ahead of you.
 Also, trust me, you’re not going to attract periodicals and writers who have been in business for a long time.
 They are not going to jump on something innovate, until it’s proven itself to be credible.
 It takes what… five years for a company to stay in business to be guaranteed that it has staying power?

 The reason is psychology 101… Rule #1 for a new product, by a major periodical: Do not endorse anything that hasn’t already proven itself, because if it doesn’t make it, your credibility will go down the tubes with the failure.

 I’m writing all this because I had a client ask me this week, “Okay, Jo, explain to me why I need all this publicity.”
-Since I’ve answered this at least three dozen times, I decided to write this answer.
+Since I’ve answered this at least five dozen times, I decided to write this answer.
 It will be easier to have this stored on the World Wide Web, and give people the link in the future, as I try to be efficient with time.

 Innovators – They’re the first to adopt.
 They’re eager risk takers.
 These people tend to be younger and well educated.
 They also have many contacts outside of their immediate social group, and rely on other innovators for their ideas, rather than sales people.
 (3 to 5 percent)